-When your oral diabetes medicine stops working, make an appointment with your doctor.
-They will want to know if anything in your routine has changed.
+When your oral diabetes medication stops working, make an appointment with a doctor.
+They will want to know whether your routine has changed.

-Many factors can affect how well your medicine is working — for instance, weight gain, changes in your diet or activity level, or a recent illness.
-Making a few changes to your diet or exercising more each day might be enough to get your blood sugar under control again.
+Many factors can affect how well your medication is working — for instance, weight gain, changes in your diet or activity level, or a recent illness.

 It’s also possible that your diabetes has progressed.
 The beta cells in your pancreas that produce insulin can become less efficient over time.
 This can leave you with less insulin and poorer blood sugar control.

-Sometimes your doctor may not be able to figure out why your medicine stopped working.
+Sometimes your doctor may not be able to figure out why your medication stopped working.
 If the drug you’ve been taking is no longer effective, you’ll need to look at other medications.

 Metformin (Glucophage) is often the first drug you’ll take to control type 2 diabetes.
 If it stops working, the next step is to add a second oral drug.